worthingtonse/RAIDAX-AI-Design/PRPs/manage-coin-database.md

 **Returns:** None

-**Purpose:** Releases page-specific lock after operations are complete, enabling other threads to access the page.
+**Purpose:** Releases page lock after operations are complete, enabling other threads to access the page.

 **Process:**
+1. **Validation:**
+   - Checks page pointer is not NULL
+   - Ensures safe operation

-1. **Lock Release:**
+2. **Lock Release:**
    - Releases page-specific mutex
-   - Allows other threads to access page
+   - Allows other threads to acquire page lock
-   - Maintains cache consistency

 **Used By:** All functions that acquire page locks

+**Dependencies:** Threading system

 ### 4. Persistence and Eviction Thread (`persistence_and_eviction_thread`)
 **Parameters:**